Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Case Study

 \subsubsection{Overall Performance Comparison}

-Table~\ref{tab:exp_compare_grouped2} presents a breakdown of the total cost of three models: baseline SLR, baseline DLR and CHA-UC.
-The units are normalized to one day.
-The day-ahead cost corresponds to the objective value of \eqref{Eq:baselineObj}, which includes UC costs, fuel costs and the day-ahead load shedding costs.

-CHA-UC achieves the lowest annual total cost of 21.57 M\$, reducing costs by 0.8\% and 2.2\% compared to the SLR and DLR baselines, respectively.
-This improvement reflects its ability to balance the risk of ETO against reduced operation costs.
-Although CHA-UC adopts DLR, it applies a conservative line flow than the baseline by accounting for expected conductor depreciation cost.
-As a result, the DLR baseline yields the lowest day-ahead cost, followed by CHA-UC and then SLR.
-WP curtailments are reduced by 88\% (9.1 v.s.
-77.1) when DLR is used instead of SLR, as it relieves grid congestion.
-CHA-UC retains part of this advantage, though its robustness discards some of it, leading to a 83\% reduction (12.7 v.s.
-77.1).
+Table~\ref{tab:exp_compare_grouped2} presents a breakdown of the normalized total cost of four models: baseline SLR, baseline DLR, QRF and CHA-UC.
+Day-ahead cost is the objective value of \eqref{Eq:baselineObj}, and total cost includes day-ahead, real-time, and conductor depreciation costs.
+QRF-UC does not outperform baseline SLR: its lower day-ahead cost (21.29 vs. 21.44) is offset by higher depreciation cost (0.32 vs. 0.16); using a 95\% confidence level further increases total cost.
+Although the DLR baseline yields the lowest day-ahead cost, followed by CHA-UC, QRF and SLR, CHA-UC achieves the lowest annual total cost of 21.44 M\$/day, reducing costs by 2.01\%, 0.75\% and 0.79\% compared to DLR, SLR and QRF, respectively.
+This improvement reflects its ability to balance the risk of ETO against reduced operation costs under DLR.
+Relative to SLR, WP curtailment is reduced by 85.8\% with DLR (11.7 vs. 82.6), 82.1\% with CHA-UC (14.8 vs. 82.6), and 67.9\% with QRF (26.5 vs. 82.6), showing that CHA-UC retains most of the congestion-relief of DLR.
 On the other hand, depreciation costs were lowest for CHA-UC followed by SLR and DLR indicating that the CHA-UC preserves conductor lifespan most effectively.
-Finally, reserves are only activated in CHA-UC, as the SLR and DLR baselines involve no uncertainty in this case study.
+Finally, reserves are only activated in CHA-UC, as other benchmark baselines does not involve uncertainty in Case Study I.